open-metadata/terraform-aws-openmetadata/openmetadata-aws/README.md

   # Version of OpenMetadata to deploy
   app_version      = "1.6"

-  # ARN of the KMS key used to encrypt the EFS instances
+  # ARN of the KMS key used to encrypt the EFS volumes
   kms_key_id       = "arn:aws:kms:us-east-1:123456789012:key/12345678-1234-1234-1234-123456789012"

   # Subnet IDs, used for the Airflow's EFS mount targets and EFS security group
   subnet_ids       = ["subnet-1a2b3c4d", "subnet-5e6f7g8h", "subnet-9i0j1k2l"]

-  # VPC ID for the security groups of the EFS instances
+  # VPC ID for the security groups of the EFS volumes
   vpc_id = "vpc-1a2b3c4d"

 }